The article is contributed by Shashank Jain, Co-founder, Strawfit (Bourgeon Foods LLP)

 Some of these trends that we recommend entrepreneurs in their operations are:

-● Sustainable Manufacturing: Consumers are increasingly skeptical of brands that generate revenue through unethical business practices.
+● Sustainable Manufacturing: Consumers are increasingly sceptical of brands that generate revenue through unethical business practices.
 Brands that are transparent about their business practices, from sourcing raw materials to manufacturing and supplying, generate more goodwill.
 Transparency creates trust, and people are more likely to buy from brands they trust.
 Brands that fail to build sustainability into their business models risk becoming less relevant to this new generation of consumers.

-● Data Analytics: Until recently, brands had little access to customer data beyond survey or third-party data.
+● Data Analytics: Until recently, brands had little access to customer data beyond surveys or third-party data.
 D2C enables brands to understand customers and their demands like never before, thanks to their continual personal connection with their customers through their experiences or surveys.
 Brands have realised that customer data is a powerful instrument that, when combined with analytics and technology, can be utilised to provide personalised experiences for customers.

 ● Leveraging Social Media: Social networking is a strong tool for new businesses.
 Platforms like Facebook, Instagram, and Twitter can assist you in reaching an untapped worldwide audience and assist in developing a brand image in the market with existing competitors.
 Influencers have a strong and tailored hold on specific audiences, making them one of the newest and most powerful marketing tools.
-A product like a milk flavouring straw for kids, for example, can't be directly promoted to them, and is instead marketed to mommy bloggers and health bloggers.
+A product like a milk flavouring straw for kids, for example, can't be directly promoted to them and is instead marketed to mommy bloggers and health bloggers.
 More than just following these trends, it takes a lot of work to create a solid revenue model for your business.
 Running a business at any stage of development is not easy.
 For this, it is essential to have proper planning.
-Here are some of our key takeaways that we believe can help these entrepreneurs make more informed decisions and develop more refined products, especially in the early stages of a business.
+Here are some of the key takeaways that we believe can help these entrepreneurs make more informed decisions and develop more refined products, especially in the early stages of a business.

 ● Bring forward a solution: Consumers are smart these days, searching for products that solve their current problems.
 The most common reason for a startup's failure is a lack of market demand.
 You have a market need if your product solves an unpleasant, common, and repeatable problem for a large number of people.
 If not, then it can be easily overlooked by the customers.